WSUEngineering/rover/README.md

 # rover
-Files the belong on the rover's computer.
+Files that belong on the rover's computer.

 # base
 Files that belong on the base station's computer.